pingcap/community/rfc/2019-12-10-add-pulsar-to-binlog.md

 ## Implementation

-1. [@xiaolong](https://github.com/wolfstudy) can support pulsar-client-go, make sure you can meet the required interface in tidb-binlog.
+1. Implement [pulsar-client-go](https://github.com/apache/pulsar-client-go), and make sure it meets the required interface in tidb-binlog.
 2. @pingcap/ecosystem-tools

 ## Open issues (if applicable)